Anthony96922/mpxgen/README.md

 arecord -fS16_LE -r 44100 -Dplughw:1,0 -c 2 -  | ./mpxgen --audio -
 ```

+Please note this does not do any processing other than low-pass filtering and optionally preemphasis.
+Use an external program with processiong like sox or ffmpeg if you want to increase the loudness of your audio.

 ### Changing PS, RT, TA and PTY at run-time
 You can control PS, RT, TA (Traffic Announcement flag) and PTY (Program Type) at run-time using a named pipe (FIFO).
 For this run mpxgen with the `--ctl` argument.